 The method is to replace each such axiom by a schema of axioms, one for

-each expression which defines that variable.
+each expression defining that variable.

-interpretations of K but still allows the minimal one : the mere set of all
+interpretations of K but still allows the minimal one, that is the set of all

 by another comprehension axiom whose more